Animal rights movement: Direct action

 Activists who have carried out or threatened acts of physical violence have operated using the names; Animal Rights Militia (ARM), Justice Department, Revolutionary Cells—Animal Liberation brigade (RCALB), Hunt Retribution Squad (HRS) and the Militant Forces Against Huntingdon Life Sciences (MFAH).

 Some activists have attempted blackmail and other illegal activities, such as the intimidation campaign to close Darley Oaks farm, which involved hate mail, malicious phonecalls, bomb threats, arson attacks and property destruction, climaxing in the theft of the corpse of Gladys Hammond, the owners' mother-in-law, from a Staffordshire grave.
 Over a thousand ALF attacks in one year in the UK alone caused £2.6M of damage to property, prompting some experts to state that animal rights now tops the list of causes that prompt violence in the UK.

 There are also a growing number of "open rescues," in which liberationists enter businesses to remove animals without trying to hide their identities.
 Open rescues tend to be carried out by committed individuals willing to go to jail if prosecuted, but so far no farmer has been willing to press charges.

 Targeting researchers

-Activists have targeted individual researchers and have shown up at homes in the middle of the night, threatening their families and children.
-Nevertheless, the animal rights movement claims to be overwhelmingly peaceful, and that such instances of violence have been used in efforts to try to tarnish the entire movement.
+Direct action activists often target individual researchers, using methods such as threatening.
+Nevertheless, the wide majority of animal rights groups reject those tacticts in favor of non-violent methods, and the movement often claims that occasional instances of violence have been used in efforts to try to tarnish the entire movement.